Tyler Nase

-Tyler Nase (born August 30, 1990) is an American rower and the current Head Coach of Lightweight Rowing at Cornell University.
+Tyler Nase (born August 30, 1990) is an American rower and former rowing coach.
 He competed in the men's lightweight coxless four event at the 2016 Summer Olympics.
 He rowed at La Salle College High School and Princeton University.

-He served as the John R. Rockwell Assistant Coach of Lightweight Rowing at the University of Pennsylvania from August 2017 through November 2022, and has since been The Henry E. Bartels '48 Head Coach of Lightweight Rowing at Cornell University (December 2022 – Present).
+Nase served as the John R. Rockwell Assistant Coach of Lightweight Rowing at the University of Pennsylvania from August 2017 through November 2022.
+He then served as the Henry E. Bartels '48 Head Coach of Lightweight Rowing at Cornell University from December 2022 until his resignation in July 2026.
+That same month, Nase was named the Head Coach on Penn's Women's Rowing team.